zjfjack/JZCalendarWeekView/README.md

 ## Todo

+- [ ] iOS 12, XCode and Swift 4.2 Support
 - [ ] Limited date range: First Date and Last Date in CalendarView
 - [ ] DecorationView for different background views (refer to #12)
 - [ ] Theme implementation